SharanRP/Unishare_Campus/README.md

 ### 3. Resource Sharing

 Facilitating knowledge exchange, Unishare includes a resource-sharing feature.
-Students can upload and download a diverse array of academic materials, including textbooks, lecture notes, and study guides.
+Students can download a diverse array of academic materials, including textbooks, lecture notes, and study guides.
 This fosters a culture of collaboration and shared learning resources.

 ### 4. Book Exchange